Updated: Feb 28

 The average wedding is the same cost as a new Toyota.
 Don't believe me?
 Here's the breakdown.

-I’m a wedding photographer by trade, and our average wedding package starts at $2,000.
+I’m a wedding photographer by trade, and I can tell you for certain that the average wedding package starts at $2,000.
 (Clients have certainly spent more.)
 Our packages include a free engagement session, and even the wedding guest book as an option.
 The following prices are the average for Southeastern Idaho.

 Grooms spend $250 on that tux/suit